Felix-Medrano/Felix-Medrano/README.md

 ## Hello, I'm Félix! 👋

-Welcome to my profile!
-I'm passionate about programming and always looking for new technologies and challenges to learn and implement.
+I am passionate about programming and I am always looking for new challenges that help me improve my knowledge.
 I am constantly learning and researching to improve my skills and knowledge.

 ---